 Gov. Baker said, “Operators driving a car should not be holding a phone to text, check social media or email…When a driver on an electronic device hits something or someone, that’s not an accident, it’s a crash that was avoidable.”
 We couldn’t agree more!!!
 So far in 2019, 309 people have been killed on Massachusetts roads.
 But, does using a hands-free device make driving as safe as not talking on the phone at all while driving?
 As you’ll see, the answer is a definitive NO. But first, a summary of the new law is in order.

-THE NEW MASSACHUSETTS DISTRACTED DRIVING LAWDistracted Driving in Massachusetts
+THE NEW MASSACHUSETTS DISTRACTED DRIVING LAW

 What Can’t You Do While Driving?